Quadratic Corrections to the Higher-Spin Equations by the Differential Homotopy Approach: Differential homotopy

 Analogously, on the {\it l.h.s.} of \eqref{symmetry} one integrates over $s_{\alpha}$ to get $\delta^2 (t-\Omega_{12}+y+u_{12})$.
 Then integration over $t_{\alpha}$ yields

 and

 Changing a sign of $u_{2\alpha}$ and $v_{2\alpha}$ to $-v_{2\alpha}+2\Omega_{12\alpha}$, one obtains

 Interchange of the indices 1 and 2 completes the proof (exchange of $\tau_1$ and $\tau_2$, change of a sign of $\sigma_2$, together with the minus from \eqref{sym_right} gives a minus on the {\it r.h.s.} of \eqref{symmetry}).
-Analogous property holds true in the presence of a factor of $\D(\tau_i)\D(a_i)$